Edward Spears: Phoney War

+Battle of France

+On 10 May 1940, the Wehrmacht began the Battle of France by invading Belgium, the Netherlands, and Luxembourg.
+The same day, King George VI appointed Churchill prime minister following the resignation of Chamberlain.
+The Churchill war ministry was a unity coalition government.

-On 10 May 1940, Operation Royal Marine was launched, producing the results that Spears had prophesied.
-However, by then the German blitzkrieg was underway and the success, as Churchill noted, was lost in the 'deluge of disaster' that was the fall of France.
+Also on 10 May 1940, Operation Royal Marine was launched, producing the results that Spears had prophesied.

+By then the German blitzkrieg was underway and the success, as Churchill noted, was lost in the 'deluge of disaster' that was the fall of France.

 Churchill's Personal Representative to the French Prime Minister

 Spears leaves for Paris

-On 22 May 1940, Spears was summoned to 10 Downing Street.
-With British and French forces retreating before the German Blitzkrieg, and confused and contradictory reports arriving from across the Channel, Winston Churchill had decided to send Spears as his personal representative to Paul Reynaud, the Prime Minister of France, who was also acting as Minister of Defence.
+On 22 May 1940 (four days before the Battle of Dunkirk beegan), Spears was summoned to 10 Downing Street.
+With British and French forces retreating before the German Blitzkrieg, and confused and contradictory reports arriving from across the Channel, Churchill had decided to send Spears as his personal representative to Paul Reynaud, the Prime Minister of France, who was also acting as Minister of Defence since 18 May 1940.

 Three days later, having managed to find the various pieces of his uniform which he had not worn since leaving the army in 1919, he left by plane for Paris holding the rank of major general.